rr-codes/PPM-HDR-Viewer/README.md

 # PPM HDR Viewer

+This solutionn contains two projects:
+* **HDR Viewer**: This allows for 16-bit `*.ppm` images to be displayed with options for stereo and flickering
+* **PPM Experiment**: Displays specific regions of a set of `*.ppm` images on two monitors, configured in a `*.json` file.

+## HDR Viewer

-Allows viewing of steroscopic 10 bit HDR PPM images via OpenCV + DirectXTK, with options for stereo viewing and flicker testing.
+Allows viewing of steroscopic 16 bit HDR PPM images via OpenCV + DirectXTK, with options for stereo viewing and flicker testing.

 ### Installation